 - for ‘loss of dependency’, if you were financially dependent on the person who has died.

 The NHS Litigation Authority (NHSLA) deals with clinical negligence claims.
-You can find out more about the NHSLA in the Useful Contacts section of this page.
+There is more information about the NHSLA in the further reading section.

 What is the difference between clinical negligence and making a complaint?